Food jagsRefusal to eat; Fear of new foods

 FEAR OF NEW FOODS

 The taste rule --"You have to at least taste each food on your plate"-- may work on some children.
-However, if your child is defiant, you may just start an unnecessary war.
-Children mimic adult behavior, and if another family member will not eat new foods, you cannot expect your child to experiment.
+However, this approach may make a child more resistant.
+Children mimic adult behavior.
+If another family member will not eat new foods, you cannot expect your child to experiment.

 REFUSING TO EAT WHAT IS SERVED

+Refusing to eat what is served can be a powerful way for children to control the actions of other family members.
 Some parents go to great lengths to ensure that food intake is adequate.
 Healthy children will eat enough if offered a variety of nutritious foods.
-Your child may eat "like a bird" at one meal and make up for it at another meal or snack.
+Your child may eat very little at 1 meal and make up for it at another meal or snack.

 Providing scheduled meals and snack times is important for children.
-Kids need a lot of energy, and snacks are essential.
+Kids need a lot of energy, and snacks are key.
 However, snacks do not mean treats.
 Fruits, vegetables, and whole grain products should be at the top of your snack list.
 Some snack ideas include fruit popsicles, fruit juice, milk, vegetable sticks, fruit wedges, mixed dry cereal, pretzels, melted cheese on a tortilla, or a small sandwich.

-Review Date: 9/21/2011
+Review Date: 7/14/2015